ITHelpDec/CPP-High-Performance/Chapter 06 - Ranges and Views/README.md

 ```
 ...if you want to print out the contents of a file, but filter the output to only show what you're interested in.

-...correction: it's possible to sort if we use `std::views::take`.
+...CORRECTION: it's possible to sort if we use `std::views::take`.

 [lazy.cpp](lazy.cpp) | [take.cpp](take.cpp)